dnsimple/dnsimple-support/content/articles/letsencrypt.md

 The DNSimple Let's Encrypt integration allows you to request an SSL certificate for free using the Let's Encrypt certification authority.

 <note>
-To request an SSL certificate with Let's Encrypt, the domains **must be delegated to and resolving only with DNSimple**.
+To request an SSL certificate with Let's Encrypt, the domains **must be delegated to and exclusively resolving with DNSimple**, it is not compatible with Secondary DNS.
 The domain doesn't need to be registered with DNSimple.
-This means it is not compatible with Secondary DNS.
 </note>

 The certificate validation is completely automated using a DNS challenge.
 Once issued, you'll receive an email and [webhook notification](https://developer.dnsimple.com/v2/webhooks/).
 The certificate will then be available to download from your DNSimple account.